Log in

 What are the best areas for Durham University housing?

-The best areas to rent student accommodation near Durham University include Claypath, a convenient gateway to the Bailey Colleges (University College, Hatfield, St Chad’s, St John’s) and nearby humanities and social sciences lecture halls; Church Street, offering central yet slightly quieter streets with easy access to both the Bailey Colleges and Science Site; and The Viaduct, a vibrant student hub near the train station with lively social life and shops.
+The best areas to rent student accommodation near Durham University include Claypath, a convenient gateway to the Bailey Colleges and nearby humanities and social sciences lecture halls, Church Street, for offering central yet slightly quieter streets with easy access to both the Bailey Colleges and Science Site, and The Viaduct, which is a vibrant student hub near the train station with lively social life and shops.
 Gilesgate provides an affordable residential alternative with large supermarkets and quiet streets, while Neville’s Cross offers a peaceful setting for students attending Science Site/Hill Colleges, just a short walk or bus ride to labs and teaching buildings.
 Most areas are within a 5-20 minute walk to key colleges or teaching hubs, combining convenient commuting with local charm and amenities.

 What factors should I consider for Durham Uni accommodation?

-When booking Durham Uni accommodation, the most critical factor is the "Hill vs. Bailey" geography; ensure your home is on the right side of the city's steep slopes to minimize uphill commutes to your department.
-You should also prioritize continuous tenancies to avoid the "vacation move-outs" common in historic colleges, and look for all-inclusive bills to protect against high energy costs in older Durham buildings.
-Finally, consider proximity to large supermarkets like Aldi in Gilesgate or Tesco on North Road, as city-center grocery options are often limited to pricier express stores.
+When booking Durham Uni accommodation, the most critical factor is to ensure your home is on the right side of the city's steep slopes to minimise uphill commutes to your department.
+You should also prioritise continuous tenancies to avoid the vacation move-outs, which are common in historic colleges, and look for all-inclusive bills to protect against high energy costs in older Durham buildings.
+Finally, consider proximity to large supermarkets like Aldi in Gilesgate or Tesco on North Road, as city-centre grocery options are often limited to pricier express stores.

 Can I view Durham University apartments before booking?